VijitGanguly/Quantitative-models-and-simulations/Hull-White_model/Readme.md

-In this folder I simulated Hull-White model using Additive OU process and Extendend Hull-White model (Drift based).
+# Hull–White Model Simulations

+This folder contains simulations of the Hull–White interest rate model using two approaches:

+### 📘 Additive OU Process
-Additive OU process: The additive Ornstein-Uhlenbeck formulation of the Hull–White model expresses the short rate as a combination of several independent mean-reverting components.
-Each component evolves according to its own Ornstein-Uhlenbeck process, collectively shaping the dynamics of the interest rate.
-In essence, this three-factor Hull–White model can be viewed as the sum of three correlated one-factor Hull–White processes.
+The short rate is modeled as the sum of multiple independent mean-reverting components, each following its own Ornstein-Uhlenbeck process.
+This three-factor formulation effectively represents a combination of three correlated one-factor Hull–White models, offering analytical tractability and simplicity for pricing and scenario analysis.

+### 📘 Extended Hull–White Model (Drift-Based)
-Extendend Hull-White model (Drift based): The extended Hull–White model enhances the basic framework by introducing auxiliary mean-reverting factors that influence the drift of the short rate.
-Rather than being directly additive, these factors shape the rate's evolution through a deterministic function, allowing for greater flexibility in modeling yield curves and enforcing rate positivity.
-This makes the model well-suited for complex instruments and calibration tasks, though at the cost of increased computational complexity
+This version introduces auxiliary mean-reverting factors that influence the drift of the short rate through a deterministic function.
+Unlike the additive approach, these factors are not directly added to the rate but shape its evolution indirectly, allowing for greater flexibility in modeling yield curves and enforcing rate positivity.
+This model is well-suited for complex instruments and calibration tasks, though it is more computationally intensive.